-Actually, mention is made.
-When Alex shows Grig a family photo, it is of himself, Louis, Maggie, and both of his parents.
-Obviously, his dad is otherwise absent and no other mention is made of him, so it seems likely he is no longer in their life.
+When Alex shows Grig a family photo, it is of himself, Louis, Maggie, and both of his parents, but his dad never appears elsewhere in the movie and his mom is obviously working to support the family.
 It is unclear if he left or died.

 Maggie appears to have nobody but Granny, with no mention of her dador her mom.

 Evil Laugh: Xur at the end of his speech to the Starfighter base personnel.
 He also does it in the faces of the Ko-Dan commanders and the First Officer is all for throwing him out the airlock right there and then.

 Centauri: Alex!
 Alex!
 You're walking away from history!
 History!
 Did Chris Columbus say he wanted to stay home?
 Nooooo.
 What if the Wright Brothers thought that only birds should fly?
 And did Galoka think that the Ulus were too ugly to save?

 Fatal Family Photo: One might expect Grig showing Alex the photos of his family to lead to this, but instead it helps Alex realize what he's fighting for.

 Fictional Video Game/Licensed Game: Atari Inc. was originally slated to develop arcade and home video games based on the movie (the game(s) were even mention in the closing credits).
 They were cancelled for various reasons, including the sale/division of Atari Inc. into Atari Games and Atari Corp.
 The home computer game was eventually released (with minor changes) as Star Raiders 2.

 The Greys: What Centauri looks like without his human mask.